Wednesday, January 30, 2008

 THE TEAR DROP HEARD ROUND THE WORLD

 For those of you who don’t know what I’m talking about stop playing video games, Sudoku, watching porn, or whatever else has you distracted from the BS currently going on in the world and turn on a news station or whatever the most convenient way of receiving your news is – there’s a million of them.
-So when Senator Hillary RodHAM Clinton was asked about how hard it must be on her being on the campaign trail; she could only respond in all her democratic, political, campaign strategist, “genius” with this -
+So when Senator Hillary RodHAM Clinton was asked about how hard it must be on her being on the campaign trial; she could only respond in all her democratic, political, campaign strategist, “genius” with this -

 God!
 Is this really where we’re at in American politics?!
 For real??!!!